cgross/angular-notify/README.md

 ## Release History
+ * v1.1.0 - 5/18/2014 - Added return value allowing for closing and updating of message.
  * v1.0.0 - 4/16/2014 - Significant refactoring.
   * JQuery is no longer a required dependency.
   * [Breaking Change] Configure the default template using `config()` now instead of the `cgNotifyTemplate` value.